What's up NavigationTraders?!

 But, you also have to compare that to the S&P 500.

-We're trading Iron Condors on the S&P 500.
+We're trading these Iron Condors on the S&P 500.
 Everybody likes to use the S&P 500 as a benchmark for performance in the market.
 So let's hover over the graph and take a look.
 I mean, you can see during that period of time, the S&P 500 was down -15.1%.

 However, regardless of the delta you chose to sell an Iron Condor, you significantly outperformed the S&P 500.